 - In the inventory pane, click the Data Retrieval node.

-- In the working area, select the EC2 instance for which you want to extend availability of the retrieved data.
+- In the working area, select a workload for which you want to extend availability of the retrieved data.

 - On the ribbon, click Extend Availability.
-Alternatively, right-click the selected EC2 instance and click Extend availability.
+Alternatively, right-click the selected workload and click Extend availability.

 - In the opened window, specify the number of days for which you want to keep the data available for restore operations.
 Click OK.